Gary Harris NBA Preview vs. the Wizards

 Gary Harris Insights vs. the Wizards

-- Allowing 124 points per game, the Wizards are the 29th-ranked squad in the NBA defensively.
+- The Wizards allow 50.2 rebounds per game, worst in the NBA.

-- On the glass, the Wizards are ranked last in the NBA, allowing 50.6 rebounds per contest.
+- The Wizards allow 29.4 assists per game, worst in the NBA.

-- In terms of assists, the Wizards are ranked 29th in the league, allowing 29.2 per game.
+- In terms of 3-pointers, the Wizards have allowed 13 makes per game, 18th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!